microsoft/hlsl-specs/proposals/0018-work-graphs.md

 /// @brief Request a barrier for a set of memory types and/or thread group
 /// execution sync.
 /// @param MemoryTypeFlags Flag bits as defined by MEMORY_TYPE_FLAG.
+Specifying
+/// ALL_MEMORY means all valid memory types given the context.
 /// @param SemanticFlags Flag bits as defined by SEMANTIC_FLAG.
 ///
 /// `Barrier` must be called from thread group uniform control flow when